AndreasArvidsson/WinDSP/README.md

 If you don't have a spare soundcard in your computer to use for the capture device I can recommendend [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable) which gives you a virtual audio device to use as the capture device.

 **ASIO support**
+* WinDSP has experimental ASIO support.
+Please try it out.
-WinDSP only supports WASAPI devices, but [VB-Audio Asio Bridge](https://www.vb-audio.com/Cable) can be used as render device to playback through an ASIO soundcard.
+* Optionally [VB-Audio Asio Bridge](https://www.vb-audio.com/Cable) can be used as an WASAPI render device to playback through an ASIO soundcard.

 ## Prerequisites(To run application)
 * Capture and render audio devices.